ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

   let result_err_3: Result<String, String> = result_err_2.map(|n| format!("age: {}", n)); // Err("You have errors"), no change
 ```

+You can also think of the `map` function as of type: `Result<T -> U, E>`; as in it runs a function on the success side of `Result` leaving the error side untouched.

 ## Combining Results for fun and profit

-`Results` get really useful when you can combine multiple of them to give you one final `Result`.
+`Result` gets really useful when you can combine multiple of them to give you one final `Result`.

 ### and_then